Chart Color Schemes

 Fitzroy North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 In Fitzroy North, as per the latest Census, 14.3% of dwellings were houses while 85.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Melbourne metropolitan area's figures of 12.8% houses and 87.2% other dwellings.
-Home ownership in Fitzroy North stood at 26.5%, with mortgaged properties at 23.0% and rented dwellings at 50.5%.
+This contrasts with Melbourne metropolitan area's figures of 12.8% houses and 87.2% other dwellings.
+Home ownership in Fitzroy North stood at 26.5%, with mortgaged properties at 23.0% and rented ones at 50.5%.
 The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,326.
-Median weekly rent in Fitzroy North was $481, compared to Melbourne metro's $451.
-Nationally, Fitzroy North's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially higher at $481 compared to the national figure of $375.
+Median weekly rent in Fitzroy North was $481 compared to Melbourne metro's $451.
+Nationally, Fitzroy North's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, while median rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing